chainwikinet/wikijs-farm-content/getting-started.md

 **Q:** Why does the APY go up and down?

 **Q:** Everyone keeps talking about “Whales” in the Discord.
 What are they, and how do they impact FARMing?
 -	**A:** Whales are entities who make large transactions in our pools.
-If they buy $FARM, $FARM increases in value, and likewise.
-Similarly, if a whale adds liquidity to a FARM pool, the APY will go down, and likewise.
+If they buy $FARM, $FARM increases in value, and vice versa.
+Similarly, if a whale adds liquidity to a FARM pool, the APY will go down, and vice versa.